-The nine city-states composing the Free Cities lie Across the Narrow Sea, east of Westeros, on the western side of the eastern continent, mostly on islands or along the coast.
+The nine city-states composing the Free Cities lie across the narrow sea, east of Westeros, on the western side of the eastern continent.
+Braavos, Lorath, Lys, and Tyrosh are located on islands, Myr, Pentos, and Volantis are located on the coasts, and Norvos and Qohor lie inland.
 There are significant differences between the geography of the various cities, from the thick forests around Qohor, to the rolling hills of Norvos, to the tiny islands of Braavos.
-Mountains to the east separate the coast from the plains of the Dothraki Sea, though gaps in the mountain range provide the Dothraki people some access to the Free Cities.
-To the north are the Shivering Sea and Ibben, an island inhabited by sealskin-clad whalers.
-To the south are Slaver's Bay and a series of straits leading to the Jade Sea in the far east.
+To the east of the Free Cities lies the Dothraki sea, to the south Slaver's Bay.
+North of the Free Cities lie the Shivering Sea and the islands of Ibben.

 The Nine Free Cities